Batman: Whatever Happened to the Caped Crusader?: Part 2: Detective Comics #853

 Batman's wake continues, with Batman still an unseen spectator.
 Further eulogies are given by friends, associates and enemies alike.
-Betty Kane, the Mad Hatter, the Joker, Robin, Clayface, Harvey Bullock, Ra's al Ghul and Superman each give differing accounts of Batman's passing, but all of them contain the same theme: Batman never gives up or surrenders, even in the face of certain death.
+Betty Kane, the Mad Hatter, the Joker, Robin, Clayface, Harvey Bullock, Ra's al Ghul, and Superman each give differing accounts of Batman's death, but all of them contain the same theme: Batman never gives up or surrenders, even in the face of certain death.

 Batman finally goes through a door that suddenly appears behind his casket.
 He enters a dark void and approaches a shaft of light.
 In the light, he sees that the woman that he has been speaking with is his mother, Martha Wayne.
 He has finally figured out what is happening: he is dying and having a near-death experience.

 Batman understands that the stories he heard told do not seem to be about the same person, that the elements keep changing and he dies differently each time.
 But one thing remains constant: he is always Batman and Batman never gives up.
 He also accepts how his story will end, the only way it can end:

 Martha confirms that this is the inevitable ending to Batman's quest, but also notes that Bruce was indeed truly happy for a small time when he was a child.
 She then tells Bruce his life is about to end and asks if he is ready.
 Bruce admits that he does not actually believe in an afterlife.
 Martha explains that:

 Bruce then says goodbye to elements of his life in the form of Goodnight Moon, saying goodnight to his cave, his friends, his allies and his enemies.
 The final image of the story is the Bat-Signal in the night sky.
 The signal gradually transforms into a pair of doctor's hands, which reach for a newborn baby boy, who is handed to Martha Wayne in the hospital.
 She smiles down at the baby, calling him Bruce.